new orleans’ premier

 To schedule a free consultation, contact us online or call our office at (504) 500-5000.
 We serve clients in Gretna, Harvey and Greater New Orleans, throughout Louisiana and across the United States.

-We understand your case.
-With years of experience, proven results, and clients backing our work, rest assured you are in safe hands.
 The Law office of John W. Redmann, LLC, has experienced attorneys for alll accident related claims, and more.
 In case you cannot find a specific solution here or want to explore some of the other services we provide, check our website.
 Do not delay calling us after a car accident.
 Contact us today!